-The traditional queen-size is split in half, letting both sleepers choose their preferred type of mattress on their side of the bed.
+The traditional queen size is split in half, letting both sleepers choose their preferred type of mattress on their side of the bed.
 Split queen adjustable beds are also available in the market which allows one side of the bed to be moved independently of the other.

 Olympic Queen Mattress

-This size measures 66 inches by 80 inches, letting sleepers enjoy 6 inches more in width.
+The Olympic queen size measures 66 inches by 80 inches, letting sleepers enjoy 6 inches more in width.
 This size is not widely available in the market and is most often seen in RVs and mobile homes.